faisal-devv/referal/client/README.md

-# Referral Hub Frontend
+# Referus.co Frontend

-This is the React frontend for the Referral Hub platform - a comprehensive referral management system.
+This is the React frontend for the Referus.co platform - a comprehensive referral management system.

 ## Features